jetbrains-academy/algo-challenges-in-kotlin/Brute Force/Generate Partitions/solution.md

 ### Solution

-All partitions of $n=5$ can be split into two sets: those containing 1 as a summand and those that does not contain it.
+All partitions of $n=5$ can be split into two sets: those containing 1 as a summand and those that do not contain it.
 In turn, the latter set is split into partitions containing 2 as a summand and partitions consisting of integers greater than two.
 Continuing in the same fashion, we break all partitions of $n=5$ into the following five categories: